 - All other treatments related to gender transition

-Rush’s LGBTQ+ policy statement identifies the many ways that Rush is a welcoming and supportive institution for the LGBTQ+ community.
+Rush’s LGBTQ+ policy statement identifies the many ways that all across the Rush System is a welcoming and supportive institution for the LGBTQ+ community.
 Rush’s policy includes the following:

 Rush understands the health care disparities that face the LGBTQ+ community, including access to care and a lack of knowledge and understanding among health care providers.
 We have made the following resources available to begin to address these disparities:

-Affirm: The Rush Center for Gender, Sexuality and Reproductive Health: Our comprehensive center provides safe, accessible, affirming and multidisciplinary wrap-around care from across the Rush University System for Health to those who identify as LGBTQ+.
+Our comprehensive center provides safe, accessible, affirming and multidisciplinary, comprehensive care from across the Rush System to those who identify as LGBTQ+.
 As part of that care, Affirm offers:

-- Liaisons for LGBTQ+ health services: Rush has a licensed clinical social worker and patient navigator available to help LGBTQ+ patients, visitors, employees and students navigate resources within Rush and the broader community.
+- Liaisons for LGBTQ+ health services: Rush University Medical Center has a licensed clinical social worker and patient navigators available to help LGBTQ+ patients, visitors, employees and students navigate resources across the Rush System and within the broader community.

 (Security keyword: HRC)

-Training for clinicians: Rush hosted a Transgender Health Training Institute, a day of training to better prepare clinicians at Rush to treat transgender patients.
+- Training for clinicians: Rush hosted a Transgender Health Training Institute, a day of training at Rush University Medical Center to better prepare Rush clinicians to treat transgender patients.
 Workshops focused on helping caregivers become more familiar with the specific needs of transgender patients.